symfony/symfony-docs/security/user_checkers.rst

                 return;
             }

-            // user is deleted, show a generic Account Not Found message. if ($user->isDeleted()) {
+            if ($user->isDeleted()) {
-                throw new AccountDeletedException();
+                // the message passed to this exception is meant to be displayed to the user throw new CustomUserMessageAccountStatusException('Your user account no longer exists.');
             }
         }